jrule5960/Tree-Cutting-Database/README.md

 Project Part 1: Combined hours of work is 6 hours

-Jacob- I made the ER diagram and also the create table statements and helped with coding as well
+Jacob- Made the ER diagram and also the create table statements and helped with coding as well

-Ambyr- Helped with github and coding project part 1
+Ambyr- Helped with github and coding project part 1 also helped with making ER diagram